-IBG marked its first capital market transaction for 2023 with an outstanding performance as the Joint Lead Underwriter & Joint Bookrunner that delivered the largest volume for the Php 14 billion Petron Corporation Preferred Shares Follow-on Offering for Series 4A, 4B, and 4C (listed on the Philippine Stock Exchange on July 7, 2023).
-Despite challenging market conditions and competing investment opportunities, BankCom was able to deliver through its synchronized distribution channels and their respective operations divisions.
+IBG marked its first capital market transaction for 2023 with an outstanding performance as the Joint Lead Underwriter & Joint Bookrunner that delivered the largest volume for the Php14.0 billion Petron Corporation Preferred Shares Follow-on Offering for Series 4A, 4B, and 4C (listed on the Philippine Stock Exchange on 7 July 2023).
+Despite challenging market conditions and competing investment opportunities, BankCom was able to deliver through its fully synched-up distribution channels and their respective operations divisions.

-Following this successful run, IBG was appointed as Joint Issue Manager and Joint Lead Underwriter & Joint Bookrunner for the Php 34 billion San Miguel Corporation Preferred Shares Follow-on Offering for Series 2L, 2N, & 2O (listed on the Philippine Stock Exchange on December 1, 2023).
-BankCom once again emerged as the top performer in terms of volume generated among syndicate banks.
+Following this successful run, BankCom, through IBG, was appointed as Joint Issue Manager and Joint Lead Underwriter & Joint Bookrunner for the Php34 billion San Miguel Corporation Preferred Shares Follow-on Offering for Series 2L, 2N, & 2O (listed on the Philippine Stock Exchange on 1 December 2023).
+BankCom was again the top performer in terms of volume generated among syndicate banks.
 As one of the Joint Issue Managers, BankCom spearheaded the issuance and ensured a timely listing to close the transaction before year-end.